jonnonz1/nz-statute-book/acts/public/1993/receiverships-act-1993.md

   (d) the Financial Reporting Act 1993; or
   (e) the Takeovers Act 1993—
 (1A) A report made under subsection (1), and any communications between the receiver and Registrar relating to that report, are protected by absolute privilege.
-(2) A receiver who fails to comply with subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $10,000.
+(2) A receiver who fails to comply with subsection (1) commits an offence and is liable on conviction to a fine not exceeding $10,000.

 ### 29 Notice of end of receivership
 (1) Not later than 7 days after the receivership of a grantor that is a body corporate ceases, the person who held office as receiver at the end of the receivership must send or deliver to the Registrar notice in writing of the fact that the receivership has ceased.
-(2) Every person who fails to comply with subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $10,000.
+(2) Every person who fails to comply with subsection (1) commits an offence and is liable on conviction to a fine not exceeding $10,000.

 ### 30 Preferential claims
 (1) This section applies to a receiver of the property of a grantor that is a company, other than a company in liquidation at the time of the receiver's appointment, and who was appointed under a security agreement that created or provided for a security interest that—